-In traditional education, learning happens inside a traditional classroom, little to no accommodation of student interests or learning styles.
+In traditional education, learning happens inside a traditional classroom, little to no accommodation of student interests or learning needs.

 In personalized learning, students have an equitable range of learning experiences at school, online and in the

 community.
-Shared decision-making between diverse partners – including students – works to ensure that learning pathways accommodate student needs, interests and learning styles.
+Shared decision-making between diverse partners – including students – works to ensure that learning pathways accommodate student needs, interests and learning needs.

 In traditional education, every classroom has one teacher who designs and delivers instructional program with very little differentiation.

-In personalized learning, educators work collaboratively with community partners and students to develop a unique learning plan for each student based on interests, learning styles, and real-time data.
+In personalized learning, educators work collaboratively with community partners and students to develop a unique learning plan for each student based on interests, learning needs and real-time data.

 In traditional education, assessments at set times to evaluate and classify students.
 One opportunity to take the summative assessment at the end of the year.

 In personalized learning, a comprehensive assessment system is an essential part of the learning system.
 Formative assessments guide daily instruction.
 Summative assessments over flexible pathways, differentiated supports and multiple means to demonstrate skill development.

 In traditional education, grades are norm-referenced, reflect course standards, are typically based on weighted quarters and a final exam.